Big Bang Vol.1

 Big Bang Vol. 1 – Since 2007 is the debut studio album by South Korean boy band BigBang, released on December 22, 2006 through YG Entertainment.
 The album debuted at number three on the old monthly album charts in South Korea in December 2006, moving 33,000 units in its first month.
 It went on to sell over 110,000 copies in total.

 Four singles were released to support the album including three single albums: "Big Bang", "Big Bang Is V.I.P", "Big Bang 03", and "Dirty Cash".
 Members of the group participated in penning lyrics to their songs.

 Background

 BigBang was the first idol group formed by YG Entertainment, whose previous roster included hip hop groups Jinusean and 1TYM.
 The quintet held their official debut on August 19, 2006 at the Gymnastics Arena in Seoul Olympic Park during the YG Family 10th Year Concert, which was broadcast the following month.
-Their first single "Big Bang", released shortly thereafter, contained the songs "We Belong Together", featuring label mate Park Bom; "A Fool's Only Tears"; and "This Love", an remix of the American pop rock band Maroon 5 song, rewritten and performed by G-Dragon.
+Their first single "Big Bang", released shortly thereafter, contained the songs "We Belong Together", featuring label mate Park Bom; "A Fool's Only Tears"; and "This Love", a remix of the American pop rock band Maroon 5 song, rewritten and performed by G-Dragon.